The liver is the largest internal organ in the body. Its main functions are to:

 Hepatitis is an inflammation of the liver that can be caused by a virus, by inherited disorders, and sometimes by certain medications or toxins such as alcohol and drugs.
 Scientists have identified four main types of viral hepatitis: hepatitis A, hepatitis B, hepatitis C, and hepatitis D. A fifth type, hepatitis E, is generally not found in North America.

-Hepatitis A is waterborne and spread mainly via sewage and contaminated food and water.
+- Hepatitis A is waterborne and is spread mainly via sewage and contaminated food and water.

 Improved screening of donated blood has greatly reduced the risk of catching hepatitis B or C from blood transfusions.
 Both hepatitis B and C can be spread through sharing of razors, toothbrushes, and nail clippers.

-The main cause of cirrhosis is chronic infection with the hepatitis C virus.
+One of the main causes of cirrhosis is chronic infection with the hepatitis C virus.
 Other causes include: